 Karyn Synnott, a mother of two from Hobart, knows that without pathology, her daughter Ashlee would not have been able to manage her Cystic Fibrosis and grow up to be such an “inspirational” young woman.

-When Karyn gave birth to Ashlee pathology testing told her that her baby had Cystic Fibrosis, and testing has played a pivotal role in Ashlee’s healthcare ever since.
+When Karyn gave birth to Ashlee, she conducted pathology testing for her baby and discovered Ashlee had Cystic Fibrosis where testing has played a pivotal role in Ashlee’s healthcare ever since.

 Karyn is now able to view the world of pathology from the other side too.
 Since taking up an admin job at a pathology provider she sees every day how pathology helps thousands of other families just like her own.